WebReflection/restyle/README.md

 ### In A Nutshell
-`restyle` is a library able to transform the following:
+`restyle` is a function able to transform the following:

 ```javascript
 // we are in a browser